techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-videos-from-realme-c67-4g-by-fonelab-android-recover-video.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
     <p>
-        <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Realme C67 4G, which allows Android users to retrieve, store and preview video files from your Realme C67 4G or other devices on the computer in simple steps.
+        <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Realme C67 4G, which allows Android users to retrieve, store and preview video files from your Realme C67 4G or other devices on the computer in simple steps.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
     </p>
 </div>
 </div>